Becoming a Third-Party Seller on Target’s New Platform

 The Benefits of Selectivity

 - Quality control.
-Target+’s choosy selection process ensures that shoddily-made products won’t make it through the screening process.
-This is how Target intends to stop poor product quality from tarnishing the company’s international name—unlike at other retailers, where consumers must rely on reviews and hope for the best.
+Target+’s choosy selection process ensures that shoddily made products won’t make it through the screening process.
+This is how Target intends to stop poor product quality from tarnishing the company’s international name.
+Unlike at other retailers, where consumers must rely on reviews and hope for the best.

 Not a Perfect Picture

 - Fighting tooth and nail.
 As a business owner looking for rapid growth, exclusivity isn’t always a good thing.
 You may find it harder to get your products onto Target+.
-Small businesses without an internet-wide reputation, or newer companies, may find themselves excluded from Target+ entirely in favor of a name with a bigger preexisting customer base.
+Small businesses without an internet-wide reputation, or newer companies, may find themselves.
+Excluded from Target+ entirely in favor of a name with a bigger preexisting customer base.

 - Branding woes.
 Third-party sellers often ask small businesses to compromise branding in favor of site homogeneity, and Target is no different.
-There’s no way to search for a specific “Target+” product.
+In addition, There’s no way to search for a specific “Target+” product.
 Instead, every product appears the same on Target’s site.

 - Budgeting concerns.
 Concerned about spending to make sales?
-When entering Target’s marketplace, you’ll have to pay the site’s operating fee to reap the benefits of corporate reach.
+When entering Target’s marketplace, you’ll have to pay.
+The site’s operating fee to reap the benefits of corporate reach.